 Tagged @HarlemHCL, At Last, Blues, Cool Singers, Etta James, Gospel, Harlem, Harlem Jazz, Harlem Jazz Legends, Harlem Trends, HarlemBlogger, HCL, Jamesetta Hawkins, jazz, Jazz Greats, New Harlem Meets Old Jazz, Soul, Sunday Jazz Corner

 Donny Edward Hathaway was an American jazz, blues, soul, and gospel vocalist and musician.
 Known for his own songs and solo career he also had many hits with vocalist and friend Roberta Flack, including “Where Is The Love” and “The Closer I Get To You”.
 His friendship with Roberta Flack goes back to college days where they attended Howard University together and remained friends until Donny’s death in 1979.
-It is reported Hathaway was found dead on the sidewalk below the window of his 15th-floor room in New York’s Essex House hotel.
-He had jumped from his balcony.
-His life ended way too soon as it is written he had battled with psychological issues throughout the best part of his career.
+It is reported Mr. Hathaway was found dead on the sidewalk below the window of his 15th-floor room in New York’s Essex House hotel, and that he had jumped from the balcony.
+His life ended tragically and way too soon.
+It is written he had battled with psychological issues throughout the best part of his career.
 He began to suffer from severe bouts of depression and it was found that he was suffering from paranoid schizophrenia.
 Over the course of the 1970s, Hathaway’s mental instability wreaked havoc on his life and required several hospitalizations.
 The effects of his melancholia also drove a wedge in Flack and Hathaway’s friendship; they did not reconcile for several years, and did not release additional music until the successful release of “The Closer I Get To You” in 1978.
 Flack and Hathaway then resumed studio recording to compose a second album of duets.

 Hathaway and his wife, Eulaulah, had two daughters, Eulaulah Donyll (Lalah Hathaway) and Kenya.
 Lalah has enjoyed a successful solo career, while Kenya is one of the three backing vocalists on the hit TV program American Idol.
 He also had another daughter, Donnita Hathaway.
 If you do not have any music by Donny Hathaway here is a great starter album for you to buy A Donny Hathaway Collection.
 He remains one of the finest singers of our time.